Ar-Kareem/pdf-mobile-integration/README.md

       docker-compose -f docker-compose-ports.yml -f docker-compose-env.yml -f docker-compose-images.yml -f docker-compose-watchtower.yml up

-- Or with a single command that will also take care of all the above
+- Or with a single command that will also take care of all the above (except the .env part which is the first command)

       curl -o docker-compose-images.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-images.yml && curl -o docker-compose-ports.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-ports.yml && curl -o docker-compose-env.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-env.yml && curl -o docker-compose-watchtower.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-watchtower.yml && sudo docker-compose -f docker-compose-images.yml pull && sudo docker-compose -f docker-compose-ports.yml -f docker-compose-env.yml -f docker-compose-images.yml -f docker-compose-watchtower.yml up

-the above command can be run in an empty directory in erither linux or windows<sup>[1]</sup> and will take care of all needed components to start the production server<sup>[2]</sup>
+the above command can be run in a new directory (with just the .env file) in either linux or windows<sup>[1]</sup> and will take care of all needed components to start the production server<sup>[2]</sup>

 [1] Only works in CMD for windows not Powershell, because powershell does not support `&&`